-- 2.1.1.
+2.1.1.
 Thaxted is a small rural community in north-west Essex.
 It is characterised by its historic environment and rural setting which is preserved largely due to its relative remoteness.
 It is located approximately six miles to the south-east of Saffron Walden and about the same distance to the north of Great Dunmow connected to both by the B184.
-Stansted Airport similarly is approximately six miles distant approached via Broxted on the B1051. - 2.1.2.
+Stansted Airport similarly is approximately six miles distant approached via Broxted on the B1051.

+2.1.2.
 The nearest railway station is at Elsenham (approximately five miles) although rail travellers to London would normally travel to Audley End, Stansted Airport or Bishop's Stortford for a fast service.
 Bus connections are limited and little used.
 The nearest A roads are approximately seven miles away and access to the M11 motorway is at Bishop's Stortford (eight miles) for southbound traffic or Stumps Cross (twelve miles) for northbound traffic.
-This serves to underline the remoteness of Thaxted's location despite the fact that it is only some forty five miles from central London. - 2.1.3.
+This serves to underline the remoteness of Thaxted's location despite the fact that it is only some forty five miles from central London.

+2.1.3.
 The parish boundary extends well beyond the central area of the village (some 3,880 hectares) and includes one or two small scattered hamlets set within a rolling countryside almost exclusively arable in nature.
-The Neighbourhood Plan covers the entire extent of the Parish but given the extent to which the population, buildings and general activity are concentrated within the village core it principally deals with this area. - 2.1.4.
+The Neighbourhood Plan covers the entire extent of the Parish but given the extent to which the population, buildings and general activity are concentrated within the village core it principally deals with this area.

+2.1.4.
 The Parish Council, as a relevant body under s.
-61g of the 1990 Town and Country Planning Act made application, under Regulation 5 of the Neighbourhood Planning (General) Regulations 2012 (as amended), to Uttlesford District Council in December 2015 for the parish of Thaxted to be designated as a neighbourhood area in accordance with the boundary outlined below:
+61g of the 1990 Town and Country Planning Act made application, under Regulation 5 of the Neighbourhood Planning (General) Regulations 2012 (as amended), to Uttlesford District Council on 16th October 2015 for the parish of Thaxted to be designated as a neighbourhood area in accordance with the boundary outlined below.
+The Thaxted neighbourhood area was designated by Uttlesford District Council on 10th December 2015.

-Thaxted Parish Boundary - MAP 2
+Thaxted Neighbourhood Plan Area - MAP 2